oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/introduction/introduction.md

 ### Objectives

 In this workshop you will:
-* Create a graph using PGQL's (a graph query language) CREATE PROPERTY GRAPH statement
+* Vectorize text data for ingestion
+* Use Generative AI to summarize text chunks for graph edge/vertice relationships
-* Load the graph into memory for analysis
+* Transform responses from LLM into suitable format for creating Property Graph
-* Create a notebook
+* Create graph studio notebook
 * Query and visualize the graph using PGQL notebook paragraphs
-* Execute graph algorithms and visualize the results
+* Use graph information for retrieval augmented generation

 ### Prerequisites